Download and print as a PDF (546kB pdf)

 However, they all have some side effects.
 This means that they can all cause symptoms of menopause like hot flushes, mood swings, vaginal symptoms and a change in sex drive.

-The range and severity of menopausal symptoms vary from one woman to another.
-Some women may experience very few menopausal symptoms.
+The range and severity of menopausal symptoms vary from one person to another.
+Some people may experience very few menopausal symptoms.

 Symptoms will usually become less noticeable with time, as your body adjusts to lower oestrogen levels.